ankraft/arduino-tools/HttpServer/README.md

 	// ... do something meaningful here...

 	result.returnCode = 200;	// OK
+	result.attributes = "X-attribute1: value\nX-attribute2: value"; // additional attributes
+	result.type = "text/plain";
+	result.content ="Hello, world!";
 	return result;
 }
 ```

 A request handler must always return a *RequestResult* struct with a *returnCode* set to a valid HTTP status code.
 200, for example, means OK.
 See [https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for more details.

+In addition to the mandatory *returnCode* a request handler can add content, the content type, and additional attributes to add to the answer.
+Multiple attributes can be provided, but they must be separated by a new-line (\n) character.

 A request handler for a GET request and path */foo/bar* that uses this function is registered as follows, e.g. in the setup() function after instantiating the HTTP Server: